Another Exciting ARC Race Year, Another Exciting Team ...

 request of my husband, a private pilot who passed away in 2008 from Alzheimer's Disease.
 I did not take to flying: the development of wings has been an evolutionary process

 which has taken its' jolly old time.
-But after over 7 years, 2000+ hours, an instrument rating, a commercial
+But after over 10 years, 2600+ hours, an instrument rating, a commercial rating,

-rating, tail wheel rating, a sea plane rating, ground instructor certificates, CFI, CFI-I and lots of help from other
+tail wheel rating, a sea plane rating, ground instructor certificates, CFI, CFI-I, multi-engine ATP and lots of help from

-pilots, instructors and friends, my flight feathers are becoming fully developed, and I look forward to a long love affair
+other pilots, instructors and friends, my flight feathers are becoming fully developed, and I look forward to a long love

-will be my sixth year flying the Air Race Classic; the first being in 2007.
+will be my ninth year flying the Air Race Classic; the first being in 2007.
 From the planning to the cross country trip

 out to Oklahoma City and through-out the race to Saint John and back home, I was pretty well hooked.
 I liked the